SeleniumHQ/selenium/README.md

 As a side note, **none of the developers** run tests using [Cygwin](http://www.cygwin.com/).
-It is very unlikely that the build will work as expected if you try and use it.
+It is very unlikely that the build will work as expected if you try to use it.

 ## Tour